EastmanJian/blog/_posts/2017-05-05-Interesting-emoji-characters.markdown

 * content
 {:toc}

-They are characters, not images, can be copy-pasted!
+They are characters, not images, can be copy-pasted in text format!
-They are characters, not images, can be copy-pasted!
+They are characters, not images, can be copy-pasted in text format!
-They are characters, not images, can be copy-pasted!
+They are characters, not images, can be copy-pasted in text format!
 📢**重要的事情说三遍**

 🌹🍀🍎💰📱🌙🍁🍂🍃🌷💎🔪🔫🏀⚽⚡👄👍🔥